folio-org/folio-org.github.io/guidelines/contributing.md

 ### Code analysis and linting

 All code repositories have linter and code-style analysis facilities implemented as part of their continuous integration build process.
-The process is [explained](/doc/code-analysis), along with usage notes and configuration for running those tools locally.
+The process is [explained](/guides/code-analysis), along with usage notes and configuration for running those tools locally.

 ### Consistent whitespace

 - We indent with two spaces only, because vert.x uses deeply nested callbacks.
-- We _don't_ use tab characters for indents, only spaces.
+- We _do not_ use tab characters for indents, only spaces.

 For XML and JSON and RAML files, the same: two-space indent and no tabs.

 Some projects do provide a `.editorconfig` file.
 Remember to set your IDE and editors to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.
-Refer to coding style [configuration](/doc/setup#coding-style) assistance.
+Refer to coding style [configuration](/guides/developer-setup#coding-style) assistance.

 ### No license header

 We do not use a license header in the top of each source code file.
 Refer to the README and LICENSE file at the top of each repository.
 See further [license](#license) information.
-See [configuration](/doc/setup#no-license-header) assistance for IDEs.
+See [configuration](/guides/developer-setup#no-license-header) assistance for IDEs.

 ## Tests